Read This First

 Prompt 2: Survey some of the more common Gods proposed throughout history, and highlight some of the more interesting ways they reflect human dispositions and behaviors.

-The section turns on Roman Mythology and Reflecting Humanity’s Quirks.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Roman Mythology and Reflecting Humanity’s Quirks in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Roman Mythology distinct from Reflecting Humanity’s Quirks.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Roman Mythology distinct from Reflecting Humanity’s Quirks.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with There seems to be an relationship between 1), The Human Drive to Make Humanity the Center, and Survey some of the more common Gods proposed.
+Treat There seems to be an relationship between 1), The Human Drive to Make Humanity the Center, and Survey some of the more common Gods proposed as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The humanistic pressure is lived orientation: a view matters when it changes how a person inhabits meaning, finitude, or agency.

 The king of the Greek gods, Zeus is known for his numerous love affairs with both goddesses and mortal women.
 His behavior reflects human traits such as lust, jealousy, and the exercise of power.